huntdatacenter/docs/docs/patch-notes.md

 **RStudio updated in HUNT Workbench**

-RStudio is now updated to version 2023.06.1 in HUNT Workbench.
+RStudio is updated to version 2023.06.1 in HUNT Workbench.

+**Updatad Jupyterhub in HUNT Workbench**

+Jupyterhub4 is now running on all Workbench sessions.

+**Lab Access link update**

+We keep improving onboarding experience for new users.

+* Users are now guided on how to setup VPN and TOTP (Time-based One-Time Password) in more convenient fasion with trackable progress of your onboarding.

 **Extended X2Go guide**

 We have updated the [X2Go guide](/do-science/tools/technical/x2go/) with screenshots and tried to clarify how you best can setup your lab session.

 <h3>Upcoming features</h3>